 Almost any type of crime can be a hate crime.
-Attacking or harassing someone, damaging property, graffiti and even arson or murder could all be hate crimes.
+Attacking people, swearing or making threats, bullying, graffiti and even arson or murder could all be hate crimes.

 Even if the abuse happened online, such as on Facebook or Twitter, it can still be a hate crime.